 On 3 October 2019, the CJEU gave a judgement that did not refer to an assessment of clauses of loan contracts indexed to CHF in terms of their unfairness, but rather focused on the possible consequences if a given term is found unfair by a national court.
 The judgement gives some guidance to the national courts.
 The CJEU again confirmed that contracts should not be assessed automatically.
 It is also for the national court to assess whether or not, upon determining that a given term is unfair, the contract may continue to be binding in the absence of such a term.
 Only after the court finds that the contract may not continue in force without a condition that had been found unfair, the client either consents to keeping the terms that were found unfair or explicitely rejects them.
 The assessment of potential consequences for the consumer if a given loan contract is found invalid is also up to the national court.
-CJEU also expressed its concerns regarding the possibility of transforming FX loans into PLN loans and keeping the LIBOR rate might be a too far reaching intrusion into the main subject matter of the contract.
+CJEU also expressed its concerns regarding the possibility of transforming the loan into a PLN loan bearing interest based on LIBOR.
+According to CJEU the option of transforming FX loans into PLN loans and keeping the LIBOR rate might be a too far reaching intrusion into the main subject matter of the contract.